 - 500 ml Vegetable Stock

 - 1 Tablespoons Olive Oil

 - Finely dice the shallots and celery sticks.
 Cut the hard bottoms off the brussels and remove first layer of leaves from the sprout.
 Chop the brussles into 4-5 slices each, the slices should be about half a center meter thick.
 Crush the garlic with the back of a knife into a fine paste.

 - Heat the olive oil in a shallow pan over a medium heat.
 Add the crushed garlic.
 Cook for around 1 minute and then add the shallots and celery.
 Cook until soft.
 Finally add the sprouts into the mixture and cook for a further few minutes.

 - Add risotto rice to the pan and mix well into the vegetable mixture.
 Allow to cook for another minute or so.

 - Pour the wine into the pan and increase the heat.
 Cook until the wine barely coats the bottom of the pan.
 Keep stirring or the mixture will begin to stick.

 - Turn the heat of the pan down to medium again and add a little of the stock.
 Barely enough to cover the rice.
 Stir intermittently until the stock has been absorbed, then add more stock.
 Continue this process for around 25-30 minutes until the stock has been fully used and the rice is soft with a bite.

 - Whilst the rice is cooking, roughly slice the chestnuts.
 Salt and add to a pan on a high heat with little or no oil.
-Cook until the outsides begin to brown.
+Cook until the outsides begin to brown, about 5 – 8 minutes.
 Remove and reserve.

 - Serve risotto in generous bowls with chestnuts sprinkled over the top of the rice.